 The Egg Nog Gala is a yearly Chemists' Club event held in December at the New York Academy of Sciences.
 The gala serves to bring together students and professionals from across the chemical and chemical engineering industries, as well as others who have an interest in the industries, such as financial analysts and consultants.
 Corporate sponsors help fund students' admission fees to enable networking and learning opportunities between the two groups, and some recruiting has been known to occur as well.

-The Winthrop-Sears Medal is presented each year at dinner which is held in December at the New York Academy of Sciences.
-The award was established by The Chemists’ Club in 1970 to recognize individuals who, by their entrepreneurial achievement, have contributed to the vitality of the chemical industry and to the betterment of humanity.
-The medal is named in honor of two of America’s earliest chemical entrepreneurs, John Winthrop, Jr., considered the first chemist in America, and John Sears, creator of the Massachusetts salt industry.
+The Winthrop-Sears Medal is presented at the gala's dinner ceremony each year.
+The award was established in 1970 by The Chemists’ Club to recognize individuals who, by their entrepreneurial achievement, have contributed to the vitality of the chemical or chemical engineering industry and to the betterment of humanity.
+The medal is named in honor of two of America’s earliest chemical entrepreneurs, John Winthrop, Jr., largely considered the first chemist in America, and John Sears, creator of the Massachusetts salt industry.

 William Wulfsohn (Ashland Global Holdings, 2019)